PaulsonLab/BEACON/README.md

 BEACON uses Bayesian optimization ideas to search for novel behaviors in expensive black-box systems.
 This repository is organized as a paper companion: experiment scripts remain close to the manuscript studies, while shared inputs, saved outputs, trained weights, and plotting data live in predictable top-level folders.

-Below animation demonstrates the sampling progress of Random Sampling and BEACON on the synthetic multi-output problem considered in the paper.
-Results of Reachability can be found in Figure 3.
+The animations below illustrate the sampling progress of Random Sampling (RS) and BEACON on the synthetic multi-output problem considered in the paper.
+BEACON efficiently explores the entire outcome space, achieving broad and uniform coverage throughout the process.
+In contrast, RS struggles to escape the central outcome region, where the majority of the function's outcomes are concentrated, resulting in substantially poorer exploration.
+Quantitative reachability results are presented in Figure 3 of the paper.
 ![Demo](figures/Random_vs_BEACON%20(2).gif)

 ## Repository Map